insanity54/imobso/README.md

 ## Example use cases

+  * Do a quick check to see if your store is online without needing to enter the [Slack](https://openbazaar.slack.com/) chat.
-  * monitor your store's uptime using infrastructure monitoring software
+  * Monitor your store's uptime using a simple HTTP request from your infrastructure monitoring software
-  * check that your home router's port forwarding is properly configured
+  * Check that your home router's port forwarding is properly configured

+## Roadmap

+* [ ] allow onename lookups in place of guid [#1](https://github.com/insanity54/imobso/issues/1)